johnfmorton/craft-entry-editor-links/README.md

 ### Overview

-This plugin helps generate links to the Craft CMS entry editor for a given entry.
-This functionality is easy to create in Twig templates, but if you have a page statically cached, like with FastCGI Cache, you could run into instances where the edit entry link is shown to a user who doesn't have permission to edit the entry.
+This plugin helps generate links to an entry's edit page within the Craft CMS control panel.
+While this functionality is easy to create in Twig templates, using the [`getCpEditUrl`](https://docs.craftcms.com/api/v4/craft-models-entrytype.html#method-getcpediturl) function.
+Using this function on statically cached pages risks exposing the entry's edit URL to users who don't have permission to edit the entry.

-This plugin solves that problem by providing a Twig function that can be used to determine if a page is being rendered on the front end of the site.
-If it is, you can render a `data-edit-link` attribute on the element in your template displaying the entry ID.
-Then, using JavaScript, you can query the plugin's API endpoint which will return the control panel edit URL if the user is logged in and has permission to edit the entry.
-Then you can add a link to the edit page in the DOM for the entry.
+This plugin solves that problem by creating an API endpoint that returns the entry's edit URL _only for logged-in Craft users that have permission to edit the entry_.
+You can then use Javascript to render the edit link in the DOM.
+Sample Javascript to do this is in the [Using the plugin](#using-the-plugin) section below.

-Exposing only an entry ID helps prevent leaking information about your site's structure to users who don't have permission to edit entries.
+The edit button should only be rendered on the front end of the site, not when the entry is displayed in the Preview pane within the control panel.
+The plugin provides a Twig function, `isFrontEndPageView()`, that can be used to determine if a page is being rendered on the front end of the site.
+This conditional allows you to render the `data-edit-link` attribute only on the front end of the site.

 ### Plugin functionality